 When Fisher presented the final product to NASA, they tested it for months before certifying it as spaceworthy.
 From 1968 on, Fisher Space Pens have been used on all NASA missions; they’re also used aboard Russian spacecraft.
 Interestingly, I’ve read a report by one astronaut saying that “ordinary” ballpoint pens work fine in zero gravity after all.
 Whether this is true of only some designs and not others, I don’t know—but it does make one wonder whether NASA actually tested conventional ballpoint pens in space before deciding an alternative was needed.

-UPDATE: I did indeed get a new Space Pen with a clip and purple ink.
-I’m sorry to say, though, that it has not lived up to my expectations.
-Writing with the purple Space Pen ink is not nearly as smooth as with the black ink, but more seriously, the purple ink has a strong tendency to bleed when exposed to moisure.
+However, I rarely use my Space Pen anymore, sad as that makes me.
+For reasons chronicled elsewhere, I have for decades followed the custom of writing exclusively in purple ink.
+Sure enough, the Fisher Space Pen company offers refills in purple (and eight other colors).
+Unfortunately, writing with the purple Space Pen ink is not nearly as smooth as with the black ink (and the purple refills come only in a medium point, not fine point), but more seriously, the purple ink has a strong tendency to bleed when exposed to moisture.
 That’s right: it can write underwater, but you’d better read quickly, because the purple ink is actually water-soluble!
-I described this problem in detail (with photos!) in Space Pens with Purple Ink: A Sad Tale.
+I described this problem in detail (with a photo) in Space Pens vs Purple Ink.
 The quest for the perfect pen continues.